 Once you have achieved the rank of black belt, you'll be a Dan grade and have the right to wear the hakama, which is a pleated divided skirt.
 But this is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training.

-Also, some organisations see their dan grades as degrees, so you may be a 1st degree not 1st dan.
-Regarding it as a degree gives you more of an indication of the time and effort required to achieve it.
+Also, some organisations see their dan grades as degrees, and regarding your rank as a degree gives you more of an indication of the time and effort required to achieve it.